 - Combine the olive oil, lime juice and fajita seasonings for the shrimp.
 Pour the marinade over the shrimp.

 - Cut the onions and bell peppers into thin slices

-- Heat a large 12″ skillet over medium high heat and cook the onions until soft and fragrant, then add the bell peppers.
-If you like them with a nice crunch – cook for about 3-5 minutes.
-And if you like them softer, leave them on for about 3 minutes longer.
-Transfer and set aside on a plate.
+- Heat a large pan over medium-high heat and cook the onions until soft and fragrant, then add the bell peppers.
+If you like your vegetables with a nice crunch, you’re going to cook everything on the pan for about 3-5 minutes.
+And if you like your veggies a little bit softer, leave them on for about 2-3 minutes longer.
+Once they’re done, transfer to a plate and set aside while you cook the steak.

-- Melt butter on the same skillet and add the shrimp.
-Cook for about 2-3 minutes or until opaque and no longer pink.
-Return the vegetables back to the pan and add the reserved marinade to the skillet until just heated.
-Remove from heat.
+- Add the shrimp and cook for about 2-3 minutes or until opaque and no longer pink.
+Return the vegetables back to the pan until heated through.